 Finally living spam-free.
-This is possible in the Gru.de only with a professional protection system, which analyses the mails and uses all available possibilities to prevent the abuse of your Domain to prevent the sending of spam.
+This is basically only possible with a professional protection system that analyses the mails and uses all available options to prevent the abuse of your own domain for sending spam.

 This can be done with a spam protection gateway, for example.

-Even today there are still numerous Providerthat do not protect the emails of your customer domains.
-Usually only the MX record of a domain is transferred to the Server so that the customer can also receive e-mails via the domain.
+Even today there are still numerous providers who do not protect the emails of their customer domains.
+Usually only the MX record of a domain is put on the server so that the customer can receive emails via the domain.

 There are some dangers involved.
 Because the eMialsystem can be manipulated very easily.
 It is possible to forge the sender's name easily.
-One can eMail submit under any domain name.
-If the domain owner has not protected himself against this, someone else can send e-mails in his name.
-In the worst case, the replies will even go back to the domain owner.
+You can send an e-mail under any domain name.
+If the domain owner has not protected himself against it, someone else can send emails in his name.
+In the worst case, the replies will be sent back to the domain owner.

 It doesn't have to be.
-With just a few Clicks the domain is well protected against such things.
+With just a few clicks, the domain is well protected from such things.

 The Sender Policy Framework (SPF) is one of the methods used to protect the sender domain against forgery.
-In the SPF entry of the name server, the email server which are allowed to send e-mails from this domain.
+In the SPF entry of the name server, the e-mail servers that are allowed to send e-mails from this domain are authenticated.

-At web hosting.de, for example, these are the mail servers entered in the TXT entry:
+At webhosting.de for example these mail servers would be the ones entered in the TXT entry: